shenwei356/taxonkit/doc/docs/usage.md

   1. This command computes LCA TaxId for a list of TaxIds in a field ("-i/--taxids-field) of tab-delimited file or STDIN.
-  2. TaxIDs should have the same separater ("-s/--separater"), single charactor separater is prefered.
+  2. TaxIDs should have the same separator ("-s/--separator"), single charactor separator is prefered.
   3. Empty lines or lines without valid TaxIds in the field are omitted.
   4. If some TaxIds are not found in database, it returns 0.